Precision Analog Clock

 The specified GPS module is a V.KEL VK2828U7G5LF which is a good performer and relatively cheap (approx US$10 on Banggood.com and eBay).
 As part of how GPS works the satellites transmit an accurate time signal and this is used to synchronise the clock.
 A GPS module has the advantage of not requiring a WiFi connection to access the Internet but it can sometimes struggle to get a signal, especially in a multi level house with a steel roof.

-On the top right is the DC to DC converter and below it the 14-pin chip is the PIC16LF1455 microcontroller
+The Clock Driver board using a WiFi module.
+On the top right is the DC to DC converter and below it the 14-pin chip is the PIC16LF1455 microcontroller |

 The specified WiFi module is a Lolin or WeMos D1 Mini.
 These are readily available (eg, Jaycar part XC3802) and if you search on eBay you will find hundreds of sellers offering them for US$10 or less.

 Using this as the time source has the advantage of not being affected by signal variations but it does require more work to load its firmware and it needs a WiFi network which is connected to the Internet.
-The module will use this to get the time from a public time server which accurate within a tenth of a second.
+The module will use this to get the time from a public time server which are accurate to within a tenth of a second.

 If you have a strong WiFi signal and a reliable connection to the Internet a WiFi module would be the best choice for the time source.
 However, the firmware running on the microcontroller does not care which module is being used and in most cases either will work fine.